laferreyra/laferreyra/README.md

-- 👋 Hi, I’m @laferreyra
+- 👋 Hi, I’m Adrian @laferreyra
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning new languages, tools, frameworks and algorithms
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React JS, Swift 5 and Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me? ferreyra.luis.adrian@gmail.com

 <!---